micahcochran/micahcochran.net/source/resume/index.md

 </details>
 <details>
     <summary><a href="/tags/CS662/">CS&nbsp;662 – Natural Language Processing</a></summary>
     <p>This course provides a broad introduction to Natural Language Processing (Computational Linguistics) and its applications.
-Topics covered include language modeling with neural networks, sequence labelling algorithms (segmentation, chunking, tokenization, part-of-speech tagging and others ), syntactic and dependency parsing, vector-based representation models and using Deep Learning in NLP applications.
+Topics covered include language modeling with neural networks, sequence labelling algorithms (segmentation, chunking, tokenization, part-of-speech tagging and others ), syntactic and dependency parsing, vector-based representation models and using Deep Learning in <abbr title="Natural Language Processing">NLP</abbr> applications.
 Some application areas covered include information extraction and named entity recognition, semantic role labelling, word sense disambiguation, text generation, information retrieval, question answering, machine translation and other areas as time permits.
 There will be a focus on Deep Learning approaches using Tensorflow, PyTorch and keras for a major student project.
 Jupyter Notebooks will be used for assignments.</p>
 </details>

 <br>